Thabet-Chaaouri/LMM_models/README.md

 - CLIP Joint-embedding model, to generate embeddings of text and image in the same space using contrastive learning
 - Large multimodal models like Flamingo, that uses image encoder part of clip like models plus a LLM part to generate texts

-Checkout [LLaVa](https://llava-vl.github.io/) to get an idea about instruction tuning of LMM Checkout [Idefics](https://huggingface.co/HuggingFaceM4/idefics-80b-instruct) the an open source LMM by HF.
+Checkout [LLaVa](https://llava-vl.github.io/) to get an idea about instruction tuning of LMM.

+Checkout [Idefics](https://huggingface.co/HuggingFaceM4/idefics-80b-instruct) the an open source LMM by HF.
 Flamingo is closed